This is a complete list of eco-friendly non-toxic sofas that you can buy online.

 Urban Natural – Uses either natural oils and a beeswax finish or a zero-VOC water-based catalyzed varnish finish.
 The glues vary by manufacturer.
 One brand uses a Cradle-to-Cradle certified (toxicity level yellow) glue.

-Something simple – this solid wood desk with an incredibly low VOC (maybe 0-VOC) finish came highly recommended by someone sensitive.
+Something simple – solid wood desks from Staples with an incredibly low VOC (maybe 0-VOC) finish came highly recommended by someone sensitive.
 It’s only $156, so a total deal.
-From Stables!
-You could use it as a desk as well if you put some rolling metal drawers under it.
+You could add some rolling metal drawers under it for desk storage.